lipeng-chen/lipeng-chen.github.io/_pages/about.md

 <!-- My goal is to enable robots to seamlessly interact with humans in crowded, chaotic environments and accomplish complex tasks. -->

-**Join us:** We are looking for talented PhD/master students, research assistants, interns, postdocs, engineers, and collaborators who have a strong interest and passion in robotics and embodied intelligence ([more details]()).
+**Join us:** We are looking for talented PhD/master students, research assistants, interns, postdocs, engineers, and collaborators who share similar interest and passion in robotics and embodied intelligence ([more details]()).
 If you are interested in working with us, please feel free to drop me an email.

 ## Research Interests